Niamtougou

 Niamtougou is a market town in and district capital of Doufelgou District (Préfecture), in the Kara Region of Togo.
 It is located 28 km north of Kara on the nation's main north–south road, national road (Route Nationale).
 Niamtougou market is the one of largest in the region and is held every Sunday.

 Geography

-Niamtougou is composed of six villages that are in close proximity to each other: Niamtougou, Koka, Baga, Ténéga, Yaka, and Agbandé.
+Niamtougou is composed of six villages that are near each other: Niamtougou, Koka, Baga, Ténéga, Yaka, and Agbandé.